-The Mountain Weather Information Service produces forecasts for eight different mountain areas of the UK as an aid to mountain safety.
+The Mountain Weather Information Service produces forecasts for ten different mountain areas of the UK as an aid to mountain safety.

 Forecasts are produced manually using information from a range of forecast models and forecasters' knowledge of mountain weather.
 New forecasts, for the next three days are produced by 4:30pm daily, normally earlier in the winter, and amended as necessary.